lytics/pathforajs/docs/docs/layouts/bar.md

 A thin module which appears at the top or bottom of the browser window.

-Note that the bar module does not support header text.
+**Note:** the bar module does not support the `headline` config property.

 ## position